This post may contain affiliate links, view our disclosure policy.

 9. Vertical Endeavors

-Vertical Endeavors is premiere rock climbing facility located in Bloomington.
+Vertical Endeavors is the premiere rock climbing facility located in Bloomington.

 The facility is open to the public and does not require any previous climbing experience before visiting for the first time.